Teladoc in focus as vaccines pose threat to virtual care boom

-Healthcare & PharmaceuticalsTeladoc in focus as vaccines pose threat to virtual care boom

-Do Americans still want to consult their doctors online or has vaccine rollouts made patients confident enough to visit hospitals?
-Results from Teledoc Health Inc (TDOC.N), the largest U.S. telehealth service provider, may offer some hints on Wednesday.
+(Reuters) - Do Americans still want to consult their doctors online or has vaccine rollouts made patients confident enough to visit hospitals?
+Results from Teledoc Health Inc, the largest U.S. telehealth service provider, may offer some hints on Wednesday.

 Telehealth companies saw a surge in demand for their services last year as the COVID-19 pandemic resulted in patients seeking alternatives to in-person hospital visits.